Money Worries at University

 Finally, check out this helpful video from Becky at MyBnk where she discusses some top tips for managing your money at university.

-Learn about the support available if money worries are affecting your mental health at university as a blind or partially sighted student with our helpful guide.
+Explore the support available if money worries are affecting your mental health at university as a blind or partially sighted student with our helpful guide.

 Find out more about 'Money Worries at University'Find out everything you need to know about funding your time at university as a blind/partially sighted student, including student loans, additional funding and grants.